buildpacks/docs/content/docs/features/dockerfiles.md

 ## Why Dockerfiles?

 Buildpacks can do a lot, but there are some things buildpacks can't do.
 They can't install operating system packages, for example.
 Why not?
-Buildpacks run unprivileged and cannot make arbitrary changes to the filesystem.
+Buildpacks run unprivileged (i.e buildpacks do not run as the `root` user) and cannot make arbitrary changes to the filesystem.
 This enhances security, enables buildpack interoperability, and preserves the ability to rebase - but it comes at a cost.
-Base image authors must anticipate the OS-level dependencies that will be needed at build- and run-time ahead of time, and this isn't always possible.
+Base image authors must anticipate the OS-level dependencies that will be needed at build and run-time ahead of time, and this isn't always possible.
 This has been a longstanding source of [discussion](https://github.com/buildpacks/rfcs/pull/173) within the CNB project: how can we preserve the benefits of buildpacks while enabling more powerful capabilities?

 ## Buildpacks and Dockerfiles can work together

 Buildpacks are often presented as an alternative to Dockerfiles, but we think buildpacks and Dockerfiles can work together.
-Whereas buildpacks are optimized for creating layers that are efficient and logically mapped to the dependencies that they provide, Dockerfiles are the most-used and best-understood mechanism for constructing base images and installing OS-level dependencies for containers.
+Buildpacks are optimized for creating layers that are efficient and logically mapped to the dependencies that they provide.
+By contrast, Dockerfiles are the most-used and best-understood mechanism for constructing base images and installing OS-level dependencies for containers.
 The CNB Dockerfiles feature allows Dockerfiles to "provide" dependencies that buildpacks "require" through a shared [build plan][TODO], by introducing the concept of image extensions.

 ## What are image extensions?

-Image extensions are somewhat like buildpacks, although they are also very different.
-Their purpose is to generate Dockerfiles that can be used to extend the builder or run images prior to buildpacks builds.
+Image extensions are buildpack-like components that use a restricted `Dockerfile` syntax to expand base images.
+Their purpose is to generate
+Dockerfiles that can be used to extend the builder or run images prior to buildpacks builds.
 Like buildpacks, extensions participate in the `detect` phase - analyzing application source code to determine if they are needed.
 During `detect`, extensions can contribute to the [build plan][TODO] - recording dependencies that they are able to "provide" (though